rdpate/helpfile/about/about.md

 Formats
 ----

 Format file extensions must only use the characters "-A-Za-z0-9.,\_".
-Text format is the only format currently supported by this implementation, but hypothetical examples include "md" and "txt.gz".
+Text format is the only format currently supported by this implementation, but hypothetical examples include "md" and "txt.7z".

 ### Text Format